How to win your battle with bugs

 Never in a million years did I think I would live in harmony with spiders!
 If I saw a spider, it was going to die.
 Very simple!
 However, these little critters eat all the other bugs you don’t want in your house.
 Reluctantly, I have come to terms with keeping a healthy level of spiders in the home.
 Almost every room has one or two in a corner.
 Somehow, it’s better that I know where they are.
 For the spiders that don’t know my rule on staying in the corner, I’m sorry.
 You’re toast!

-How you chose to shield your domain may takes some experimenting.
+How you choose to shield your domain may take some experimenting.
 However, these tips should be able to accelerate your learning curve.
-Have more tips?
-Let us know at contentteam[at]stripes[dot]com.

 Subscribe to our Stripes Europe newsletter and receive amazing travel stories, great event info, helpful PCS tips, interesting lifestyle articles and more directly in your inbox!